-- 2. Create a new network. - Enable MAC-based authentication (MBA) and choose an appropriate MBA Timeout Role. - Clear the Authenticate Locally for MAC check box. - Choose RADIUS as the Authentication Method and select the NAC added in Step 1 as the Primary RADIUS. - Select a Default VLAN. - Click Save. - 3.
+- 2. Create a new network. - Enable MAC-based authentication (MBA) and choose an appropriate MBA Timeout Role. - Clear the Authenticate Locally for MAC check box. - Choose RADIUS as the Authentication Method and select the Access Control Engine added in Step 1 as the Primary RADIUS. - Select a Default VLAN. - Click Save. - 3.
 Add a new rule. - From ExtremeCloud IQ Controller, navigate to Onboard > Rules. - Click Add. - In the Location Group drop-down menu, select Network: <name of your network>. - From the Accept Policy field: - To configure a Default Auth Role Policy: select Use Default Auth Role. - To configure a Pass-thru External RADIUS Accept Policy: select Pass Through External RADIUS. - Save the rule. - 4.
 Assign the network created previously and its Default Auth Role to a site and save.
 Take the following steps: - Go to Configure > Sites and select a site. - Click the Device Groups tab and select a device group. - Beside the Profile field, click 🖌 to edit the device group profile. - Go to the Networks tab and select the configured network. - Go to the Roles tab and select the configured Default Auth Role.

 Finally, associate clients to the SSID of the network.
-The Access-Request is sent to the external NAC server.
-The NAC server matches the MAC address of the user with one of the MAC addresses in the End-System Group (that was created earlier) and sends an Access-Accept with a Filter-ID Enterprise User.
+The Access-Request is sent to the ExtremeCloud IQ Site Engine Access Control Engine.
+The Access Control Engine matches the MAC address of the user with one of the MAC addresses in the End-System Group (that was created earlier) and sends an Access-Accept with a Filter-ID Enterprise User.
 The ExtremeCloud IQ Controller applies the Enterprise User Role instead of the Default Auth Role that was configured under Network Settings.